 High Court enforcement officers.
 What can they do?

-If you live in England or Wales and your creditor has a County Court judgment (CCJ) against you, in some cases they can use a High Court enforcement officer (HCEO) to collect the debt.
+If someone you owe has a County Court judgment (CCJ) against you, in some cases they can use a High Court enforcement officer (HCEO) to collect the debt.

-The HCEO is a type of enforcement agent or bailiff.
-They’ll visit your property and if you don’t make an agreement to pay the debt, they can remove goods to sell at auction.
+The HCEO is a type of enforcement agent, also known as a bailiff.
+They will visit your property and can remove goods to sell at auction if you do not make an arrangement to pay what you owe.

 A creditor can use HCEOs if:

-• You have a CCJ and you’ve not made the payments the court told you to make in the judgment
+• You have a CCJ and you have not made the payments the court told you to make

 • Your debt is over £600